 - 5g basil leaves, more or less torn

-Trim the 2 broccoli stems, so they’re more or less rectangular – they don’t need to be ideal.
+Trim the two broccoli stems so they’re more or less rectangular – they don’t need to be ideal.
 Shave the stems lengthways into skinny strips, using a mandoline, preferably.
-Stacking some strips on the pinnacle of every other at a time, reduce into satisfactory julienne sticks, then installed a bowl, upload half a teaspoon of salt, toss to mix, and leave to sit down for an hour.
+Stacking some stripes on the pinnacle of every other at a time, reduce into satisfactory julienne sticks, then install a bowl, add half a teaspoon of salt, toss to mix, and leave to sit down for an hour.
 Squeeze out some of the salty liquid together with your palms, then transfer the salted broccoli to a clean bowl, toss with two tablespoons of the vinegar and the chili, and depart to pickle at the same time as you get on with the rest of the dish.

-Put the sunflower oil in a medium saucepan on a medium-excessive warmness.
-Once it’s hot, fry the broccoli florets a handful at a time till softened and golden in locations, about 45 seconds a batch (and six batches in all).
-Make sure the oil comes returned as much as temperature before including every new batch.
-Using a slotted spoon, switch the fried broccoli to a tray lined with absorbent paper, then pass to a huge bowl and toss within the soy sauce combination.
+Put the sunflower oil in a medium saucepan on medium-excessive warmness.
+Once it’s hot, fry the broccoli florets in a handful until softened and golden in locations, about 45 seconds a batch (and six sets in all).
+Ensure the oil returns as much as possible before including every new collection.
+Using a slotted spoon, switch the fried broccoli to a tray lined with absorbent paper, then pass it to a huge bowl and toss within the soy sauce combination.

 To serve, spread 1/2 the pickled broccoli on a huge, round plate and set up the fried broccoli on top.
 Top with the ultimate pickle, basil, and cumin, and serve.